 3. Curling or cupping shingles

 Shingles that lift at the corners (cupping) or curl up at the edges (curling) have lost flexibility.
 This is a classic NB freeze-thaw casualty.
 Once a shingle curls, it can't reseal — every wind event lifts it further, and rain blows underneath.
-Localized curling on one slope can sometimes be repaired; widespread curling means replacement.
+Curling shingles are a clear signal the roof is at the end of its useful life and a full replacement is the right call.

 4. Missing shingles after every storm